bitrise-steplib/steps-deploy-to-bitrise-io/README.md

 ### Configuring the Pipeline Intermediate File Sharing section of the Step

-The **Files to share between Pipeline Stages** input specifies the files meant to be intermediate files shared between the Pipeline Stages.
-When uploading the Pipeline intermediate files, you must assign environment variable keys to them in the **Files to share between Pipeline Stages** input.
+The **Files to share between Pipeline Workflows** input specifies the files meant to be intermediate files shared between the Pipeline Workflows.
+When uploading the Pipeline intermediate files, you must assign environment variable keys to them in the **Files to share between Pipeline Workflows** input.
 The inputs `path:env_key` values will be saved together with the file and later automatically reconstructed by the [Pull Pipeline intermediate files Step](https://www.bitrise.io/integrations/steps/pull-intermediate-files).
-You can use a shorthand of just `env_var` for `$env_var:env_var`, when the `env_var` holds the path to the file(s) you want to share with subsequent stages.
+You can use a shorthand of just `env_var` for `$env_var:env_var`, when the `env_var` holds the path to the file(s) you want to share with subsequent Workflows.
 The directories you specify will be archived and uploaded as a single file.

 #### Configuring the Debug section of the Step